DennisDaddy/MyDiary/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/07809922afad3a74f442/maintainability)](https://codeclimate.com/github/DennisDaddy/MyDiary/maintainability)

-MyDiary is an online journal journal where users can pen down their thoughts and feelings.
+MyDiary is an online journal where users can pen down their thoughts and feelings.

-## How to use contribute to the project
+## How to use or contribute to the project
-Follow the steps below if you're interested in contributing or using this api.
+Follow the steps below if you're interested in contributing or using this API.
-In this part the data is stored in data structures(list and dictionery) not databases.
+In this part the data is stored in data structures(list and dictionary) not databases.

-### Setting the environment
+This API is built on the top of Flask python web framework.

-This platform API is built on the top of Flask python web framework.
+### Setting up the environment

 1. Clone the repository